Eda-Inal/typescript-quiz/README.md

 # Typescript Quiz Game
 [Live](https://typescript-quizgame.vercel.app/)

 ### This is a project I developed to improve my TypeScript skills.
 For the design, I used SCSS, and Context API for state management.
-The project is fully modular and responsiv
+The project is fully modular and responsive
 ### Features:
 * #### There are 10 React questions.
 * #### Points are awarded for each correct answer.